morrownr/USB-WiFi/README.md

 - no support for interface combinations
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying
 - not a good choice for master mode or monitor mode (with the current out-of-kernel driver)

+Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any significant advantages over the mt7610u chipset and the driver for the mt7610u chipset is far superior and is professionally maintained in the Linux kernel.
+As a Linux user, your long term happiness is probably best served by buying an adapter with a mt7610u chipset.

 -----

 ##### chipset - rtl8812au [2] - AC1200 - USB 3
 [Linux Driver for USB WiFi Adapters that use the RTL8812AU Chipset](https://github.com/morrownr/8812au)

 The rtl8812au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
 This makes buying adapters based on this chipset somewhat risky for Linux users.
 The market for USB WiFi adapters has seen a switch over the last few years from this chipset to the rtl8812bu chipset for adapters in the AC1200 class.
 Not many rtl8812au adapters remain available on the market.
-The above driver is a really good quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.
+The above driver is a good quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.

 The Good: